0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/database-import-export-private-link.md

 ### Import a database using private link in PowerShell

 Use the [New-AzSqlDatabaseImport](/PowerShell/module/az.sql/new-azsqldatabaseimport) cmdlet to submit an import database request to Azure.
 Depending on database size, the import might take some time to complete.
-The DTU based provisioning model supports select database max size values for each tier.
-When importing a database [use one of these supported values](/sql/t-sql/statements/create-database-transact-sql).
+The DTU-based provisioning model supports select database max size values for each tier.
+When importing a database, [use one of these supported values](/sql/t-sql/statements/create-database-transact-sql).

 ```PowerShell
 $importRequest = New-AzSqlDatabaseImport -ResourceGroupName "<resourceGroupName>" `